 That’s just the beginning.
 According to the School of Forestry and Resource Conservation, forest bathing, by which they mean spending at least two hours in nature, is a meaningful way to significantly lower pulse rate, and systolic and diastolic blood pressure.

 Calm Your Mind

 The School of Forestry and Resource Conservation’s study also found short bouts in nature to be “an effective psychological relaxation strategy.”
 Turns out the forest engages all of your senses—your mind stills, and you reconnect to your soul.

 Going on a three to four hour hike can burn serious calories—over 1,500 if you really get after it.
 Beyond the obvious benefit of burning fat and losing weight, this type of medium-intensity, extended-duration exercise does two things.
 First, it elongates our deep-sleep stage, which is the most restorative stage of sleep that sees the release of growth hormones.
 Second, it reduces our levels of the stress hormone cortisol, which is directly linked with memory loss, poor immune function, decreased bone density, increased weight gain, cholesterol, blood pressure, heart disease, and the list goes on.
 It’s a no-brainer that cortisol wreaks havoc.

-This is why we say 2019 is about booting up—the benefits are too compelling not to.
+This is why we say now is the time to boot up—the benefits are too compelling not to.
 John Muir, the “Father of the National Parks,” once said, “In every walk with nature one receives far more than he seeks.”
-No matter what you’re seeking this year, make sure you look outside first.
+No matter what you’re seeking right now, make sure you look outside first.